danthedeckie/Marlinespike/README.md

 # Marlinespike

-A very simple but powerful static site generator.
+A very simple _(but hopefully soon powerful)_ static site generator.

 ## Why the name?